 The Environment, Health and Safety Division coordinates assessments and controls of non-ionizing radiation (NIR) in order to provide a safe working environment for staff (Berkeley Lab employees, casual and participating visitors, affiliates, and subcontractors).
 NIR exposure hazards that are addressed include:

 - Visible Light and Infrared Radiation

 - Artificial ultraviolet (UV) radiation

-Contact us to arrange or perform an NIR assessment; establish, develop and review controls; and investigate all instances of suspected exposure.
+Contact us to arrange or perform a NIR assessment; establish, develop, and review controls; and investigate all instances of suspected exposure.